Liberal Arts Level 3: Advanced Chapter Books

 For the 2021/22 school year we have made some changes to the structure of our elementary classes.
 For an explanation of those changes, please read the document “St. Raphael School Elementary Program Redesign Notes.”

 The Liberal Arts Level 3: Advanced Chapter Books course is designed to provide students with an overview of literature genres.
 Throughout the year, reading selections will give students the opportunity to foster an enthusiasm for reading and establish a strong connection with books.
 Through classroom discussions, students will increase verbal communication skills and develop listening skills as they reflect with their fellow students and the teacher on the readings.
 Additionally, the course will focus on skills such as retelling narratives; answering questions leading to definitions, examples, and comparisons; and identifying important themes.

-Writing assignments will include personal letters, narratives, essays, creative pieces, and journal writing.
-Students will use the multistep writing process to develop, revise, evaluate, and improve each written piece of work.
+Writing assignments will include reflections, personal letters, narratives, creative pieces, and journal writing.
 Vocabulary, spelling, and grammar will be an important part of this course and will be reinforced holistically through each composition piece.
 Because we are a community of learners, we will work together as a class to build the shared learning experiences that are foundational to all we undertake, as well as to encourage and nurture disciplines and virtues.

 - Historical Fiction: The Perilous Road by William O. Steele